sharovik/devbot/documentation/build.md

 ## Build for current system
 In these instructions we assume, that you need to build this project for your current system.
 For build of the project you need to follow the next steps:

-``Watning!
+``Warning!
 The following steps will work for MacOs and Linux systems``
 1. Clone the latest version of the project to your machine
 ```
 git clone git@github.com:sharovik/devbot.git